mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 ```

 This loop exhibits a very common pattern:
-the pattern of going over an iterable (in this case, `range(10)`) to do something with its data and to append it to a new list (in this case, `squares`).
+given an iterable (in this case, `range(10)`), do something with each of its elements, one by one, and append the result to a new list (in this case, `squares`).

-The key idea behind list comprehensions is that many lists can be built out of other, simpler iterables (lists, tuples, strings, `range`, ...) by _transforming_ the data that comes out of those iterables.
+The key idea behind list comprehensions is that many lists can be built out of other, simpler iterables (lists, tuples, strings, `range`, ...) by _transforming_ the data that we get from those iterables.
 In those cases, we want to focus on the _data transformation_ that we are doing.

 So, in the case of the loop above, the equivalent list comprehension would look like like this: